sammyzord/sammyzord/README.md

 ![Hi!
 I'm Samuel Borges](./profile_header.gif)

-I'm a results-driven Software Engineer with a bachelor's deree degree from the University of Brasilia (UnB) and over 5 years of professional experience.
-Passionate about solving complex problems and dedicated to continuous learning, I thrive in dynamic environments.
-Let's create innovative solutions together!
+I'm a Software Engineer with 5 years of Fullstack experience.
+I mainly have expertise in JS/TS and Python, but I also like Go and have written some personal projects in it.
+I have graduated with a Bachelor of Science in Software Engineering from the University of Brasília (UnB).
+Also, I am a easy person to get along with 😅.

 #### About me: